 – Begonia Luxurians

 Leaf undersides are in a bronze shade and the stems are thin and maroon in color.
 You will also find them producing yellow blooms in early summers that emit a sweet scent.
-The plant grows to a height of one to meters.
+The plant grows to a height of one to meter.

 – Begonia Listada